TU Wien CAIML

 CAIML Seminar: “Physics-Inspired Learning on Graphs”

-Michael Bronstein talks about GNNs from a different viewpoint that gives new insights and links to methods differential geometry, algebraic topology, and physics.
+Michael Bronstein talks about GNNs from a different viewpoint that gives new insights and links to methods from differential geometry, algebraic topology, and physics.

 Michael Bronstein